 How long until Fido finds the perfect place to potty?

+Who gets tired first?
 How many throws until Fido is tried?

-How many bites will it take him to eat his food?
+Countdown of how many bites will it take him to eat his food?

 How fast will he eat his food?